mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ---

-## 💡 Our Contribution Principles

-- **Minimal by design** — Space is held for emergent agreements.
-- **Human-first, Agile-friendly** — We value presence over process.
-- **Conventional Commits** — Please use [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format for commit messages (`feat:`, `fix:`, `docs:`, etc.)
-- **Open by invitation** — We value transparency, but also stewardship.

----

 ## Principles of Practice

 In this dojo, our work is not just technical — it is a shared practice.
 The following principles guide how we contribute and collaborate together:

-- **Keep One Point** – Focus on a single intention at a time.
-Each change, issue, or idea should be centered around one clear purpose.
-- **Mind Moves Body** – Before writing code, state *why* the change matters.
-A clear intention guides effective execution.
+- **Focus & Smallness** — Aim each issue or change at a single clear intention and keep work bite-sized.
+Small, focused contributions make learning and review easier.
+- **State Intention** — Say why you’re doing something before you do it (a short “why” in the PR or issue).
+A clear intention guides better execution and kinder feedback.
-- **Relax Completely** – We assume good intent and offer calm, constructive feedback.
-Reviews are a space for learning, not contest.
+- **Calm, Human Reviews** — Assume good intent; give specific, curious, and modest feedback.
+Reviews are for learning together, not scoring points.
-- **Keep Weight Underside** – Prefer small, steady improvements built on solid foundations.
-We value simplicity and reversibility over heroic complexity.
+- **Open Stewardship & Clear Trail** — Be transparent while respecting stewardship: welcome participation, let roles form through practice, and keep history readable (we use Conventional Commits to help with that).

 ### How We Review